Booker T. Washington Magnet High School: Locations

-Since 2018, BTW has been relocated at the site of the former Hayneville Road Elementary School.
-Montgomery Public School purchased the former Holy Cross Episcopal School to be the new home of Booker T. Washington Magnet High School.
-An additional 100,000 square feet will be added to host the black box theater, new cafeteria, etc. The project is expected to be complete by January 2023.
+Montgomery Public Schools purchased the former Holy Cross Episcopal School to be the new home of Booker T. Washington Magnet High School.
+An additional 100,000 square feet will be added to host the black box theater, new cafeteria, etc. The project was completed in July 2023.
+The students moved into the new campus on Bell Road in August 2023.

 History of Booker T. Washington High School

 Booker T. Washington High School began in early 1865 as a primary school for African Americans.
 In 1916, an additional building was erected at Union and Grove Streets.

 In 1937, plans were made to open a senior high school.
 A thirty-room unit was constructed after several of the original structures were demolished in 1948, and a 123-foot underground tunnel was developed to connect the two sides of the campus.
 The former auditorium-gymnasium was constructed in 1954.

 In 1956, Booker T. Washington became a high school.